EvoEvolver/EvoNote/README.md

 EvoNote is build for holding and operating knowledge bases (notebooks).
 EvoNote offers

-- A graph-based knowledge base framework
+- A tree-based knowledge base framework
 - Convenient tools for
   - constructing knowledge bases from texts
   - generating texts from knowledge bases
-- Tools for auto-exploration to find new insights in knowledge bases (*)
+- Tools for exploration to find new insights in knowledge bases (*)
 - Tools for export and import knowledge bases to facilitate collaboration (*)

 (* means under development)